in

 Copper Age

-The stelae and the engraved menhirs in the
+The stelae and the engraved menhirs in the Alpine

-anthropomorphic figures, necklaces) they have been engraved in
+figures, necklaces) they have been engraved in a precise order, showing

-a precise order, showing perhaps a religious intent.
+perhaps a religious intent.

-We can find male (with weapons),
+We can find male (with weapons), female

-female (with cloth-like decorations) and child stelae.
+(with cloth-like decorations) and child stelae.

 -

-The Tirano-Lovero stele
+The Tirano-Lovero stele (on

-lines on the bottom, probably representing a belt.
+bottom, probably representing a belt.

 -

 Stele n.
-3 of Caven (on the right) was
+3 of Caven (on the right) was found

-madre" (mother goddess), while most probably representing
+goddess), while most probably representing some female attributes.

-some female attributes.
-The circles on the top have been interpreted
+The circles on the top have been interpreted as a sun representation:

-as a sun representation: it is perhaps more suitable to recognize
+it is perhaps more suitable to recognize some vestment decorations.

-some vestment decorations.
-The same interpretation would be
+The same interpretation would be appropriate for the lower elements.

-the right have been found also as archaeological objects (brooches
+The double spirals on the right have been found also as archaeological

 Almost all Copper Age engravings